pranavvp10/pranavvp10/README.md

 **I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development.
 Other than this I'm also interested in Sports Analytics.**

-- 🌱 I’m currently learning: JavaScript, React js and Node js.
+- 🌱 I’m currently learning: Dot Net Core, Angular, Azure Developer Role .

 - 📫 How to reach me: pranavvp07@gmail.com